aungsias/Eigen/README.md

     <img src="workflow/img/spy_plot.png" alt="SPY Backtest Plot" width="65%" height="65%">
 </p>

-The S&P 500 index had a Sharpe ratio of 0.444, a cumulative return of 1.44 times the initial investment, and an annualized return of 9.11%.
+The S&P 500 index had a Sharpe ratio of 0.33, a cumulative return of 100.9% the initial investment, and an annualized return of 6.88%.
+The Maximum Sharpe ratio outperformed the S&P 500 by 114.68%

 #### Summary
 The Maximum Sharpe Ratio strategy outperformed all individual sectors and the S&P 500 index in terms of both Sharpe ratio and cumulative return.
 However, this performance came with heightened volatility.
 Among sectors, Healthcare led in Sharpe ratio but was second to Technology in cumulative and annualized returns.
 Overall, the asset allocation strategies, particularly Maximum Sharpe Ratio, demonstrated their effectiveness in maximizing portfolio returns over a 16-year period.